Accessibility Resource Center

 Books in Alternative Format

-Textbooks or other printed class material may be obtained in alternative format.
-Click here to see the list of forms
+Textbooks or any other printed class material may be obtained in alternative format.

 Assistive Listening Devices

-The learning disability specialist provides one-on-one skills instruction in strategies to compensate for their learning disability.
-The frequency of sessions depends on individual need.
+The disability service provider offers one-on-one skills instruction in strategies to compensate for a student's disability.
+The frequency of sessions depends on individual needs and staff availability.

 Screening and Referral for Diagnosis of a Disability